 - Tools of Sapience: A nude character (human or non-human) is shown to be sapient by carrying and using artifacts.

 - World of Symbolism: The story is built out of symbolism.
-Reading it literally is a waste of your time.

 - Yellow Eyes of Sneakiness: A character with yellow eyes is thought to have a sneaky and conniving nature.